EmanWiens/hackmaster/README.md

   In game: Pause works.<br />
     Android Back button - prompts you if you want to leave the game<br />
     Pause - shows you the pause screen and pauses the game<br />
-      Exit game - all promt you if you want to exit the game<br />
+      Exit game - all prompt you if you want to exit the game<br />
       Resume game - Android back button - brings you back in game<br />
       Stats - brings you to the player stats page<br />
-        Back - brnigs you back to pause menu<br />
+        Back - brings you back to pause menu<br />
         Android back button - brings you back in game<br /><br />
-Local Multiplayer - Multiplayer - Options - Has no functionanlity yet<br />
+Local Multiplayer - Multiplayer - Options - Has no functionality yet<br />
 Stats: brings you to the same stats page as in the game<br />
   Android back button - Back - brings you to main menu<br /><br />